Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Can I use acidic wheel cleaners?

-Avoid strong acids and strong alkalines unless the rotor/wheel manufacturer explicitly approves them.
+Avoid strong acids and strong alkalines unless the rotor or wheel manufacturer explicitly approves them.
 Use pH-neutral wash products and keep cleaners off hot brakes.
-If you want a safe default, look for acid-free wheel cleaners.
+For a safer default, use acid-free wheel cleaners.

 Can chipped rotors be repaired?

 Usually no. Chips are structural damage.
-Prevention matters: wheel guide pins, careful wheel handling, and never letting a wheel hang on a rotor edge.
+Prevention matters: use wheel guide pins, handle wheels carefully, and never let a wheel hang on a rotor edge.

-“Bolt-on” isn’t automatic.
-The rotor has to match caliper type, rotor size, hat geometry, and wheel clearance.
+Bolt-on is not automatic.
+The rotor has to match caliper type, rotor size, hat geometry, pad sweep, and wheel clearance.

-Comparison image showing fixed multi-piston calipers versus sliding or floating calipers for fitment implications
+Comparison showing fixed multi-piston calipers versus sliding or floating calipers for brake fitment implications

 Rotor-only can work if